cashubtc/nutshell/README.md

 - Send tokens to nostr pubkeys

 ## Cashu client protocol
-There are ongoing efforts to implement alternative Cashu clients that use the same protocol such as a [Cashu Javascript wallet](https://github.com/motorina0/cashu-js-wallet).
-If you are interested in helping with Cashu development, please see the [docs](docs/) for the notation and conventions used.
+There are ongoing efforts to implement alternative Cashu clients that use the same protocol.
+If you are interested in helping with Cashu development, please refer to the protocol specs [protocol specs](https://github.com/cashubtc/nuts).

 ## Easy Install